jesuscoz/msgraph-cds-workrides-sample/mobileapp/README.md

 ## Setup
 - **Download** or clone the repository.
 - **Rebuild** the WorkRides.sln solution to get all necessary **NuGet** packages.
+- On **WorkRides.Clients.UWP** project, the SQlite reference could be missed.
+In that case, remove the reference from the project and add it again.
+To add the reference, in Solution Explorer, right-click on the References node and choose Add Reference.
+Inside the **UAP > Extensions** section select [SQlite for Universal Windows Platform](https://marketplace.visualstudio.com/items?itemName=SQLiteDevelopmentTeam.SQLiteforUniversalWindowsPlatform) and Rebuild.

 This app will run as is with the preconfigured settings so that you can try and learn how it works.
 You can use alexa@fabrikamco.onmicrosoft.com (pass: Microsoft2017) to run the app as soon as you build to see how it works with sample data.